abdelrahman1215/simple-txt/README.md

-this is a simmple text editor written in c
+this is a simple text editor written in c